Higher block rates can make nodes, indexers, wallets, explorers, and archival tools harder to operate independently.

 Risks

-Kaspa is interesting, but the case depends on evidence across node operation, mining, liquidity, app usage, and roadmap execution.
+The Kaspa case depends on evidence across node operation, mining, liquidity, app usage, and roadmap execution.

 Proof-of-Work security still needs enough long-term miner revenue as emissions decline.